Rosenborg BK: Records

 The club's record win is 17–0 in a cup match against Buvik in 2003; the league record is 10–0 against Brann in 1996 and the Champions League record is 6–0 against Helsingborg in 2000.
 In the league, the team had a record 87–20 goal difference in 1997, claimed a record 69 points in 2009 and went undefeated in 2010.
 Rosenborg was relegated after the 1977 season having won just a single match.
-The record home attendance is 28,569 spectators at Lerkendal Stadion against Lillestrøm in 1985.
+The record home attendance is 28,569 spectators at the Lerkendal Stadion against Lillestrøm in 1985.

 Roar Strand, who played 21 seasons between 1989 and 2010, has played 644 matches, more than any other Rosenborg player.
-He has also won the most titles with the club, having won the league 16 times and the cup 5 times.
+He has also won the most titles with the club, having won the league 16 times and the cup five times.
 With 256 goals, Harald Martin Brattbakk is the club's all-time top scorer and was the league's top scorer during six seasons.
 Sigurd Rushfeldt is the league's all-time top scorer, although he scored a majority of these for Tromsø.
-Odd Iversen holds the record for most goals in a single match and season, with 6 and 30 respectively.
+Odd Iversen holds the record for most goals in a single match and season, with six and 30 respectively.
 The club received its highest transfer fee for John Carew; they received 75 million Norwegian krone when he was sold to Valencia in 2000.